Creamy Vegetable Soup: A Inviting Classic for Every Season

 Preparing the Base

-Start by heating your olive oil or butter in a large pot over medium heat.
+Commence by heating your olive oil or butter in a large pot over medium heat.
 Add onion, garlic, carrots, and celery.
-Cook for about 5 minutes until everything softens and fills your kitchen with that comforting aroma.
+Cook for about 5 minutes until everything softens and fills your kitchen with that pleasant fragrance.

 Building Flavor